Operator learning with PCA-Net: upper and lower complexity bounds: Introduction

-Universal approximation results for many of these frameworks are known in a variety of settings; the universality of DeepONets is established in \cite{chen1995universal,lu2021learning,thdeeponet}, FNOs are shown to be universal in \cite{thfno}, another universal approximation result for neural operators is derived in \cite{kovachki2021neural}.
-We also mention recent work \cite{LLS2023}, which proves a general universal approximation result for the so-called ``averaging neural operator'' (ANO), a minimal architecture that is at the core of many other frameworks, thereby allowing to unify much of the analysis of this emerging zoo of neural operator architectures.
+Universal approximation results for many of these frameworks are known in a variety of settings; the universality of DeepONets is established in \citep{chen1995universal,lu2021learning,thdeeponet}, FNOs are shown to be universal in \citep{thfno}, another universal approximation result for neural operators is derived in \citep{kovachki2021neural}.
+We also mention recent work \citep{LLS2023}, which proves a general universal approximation result for the so-called ``averaging neural operator'' (ANO), a minimal architecture that is at the core of many other frameworks, thereby allowing to unify much of the analysis of this emerging zoo of neural operator architectures.

 Going beyond universality, it is crucial to improve our understanding of the required computational complexity of neural operators in order to assess when the methods will be effective.
-Pertinent numerical experiments may be found in \cite{de2022cost}.
-Relevant analysis of linear problems from this point of view has been given in \cite{boulle2022learning,de2021convergence}.
-The required complexity of neural network-based methods for specific PDE operators of interest are studied from a approximation theoretic point of view, in e.g. \cite{thfno,SchwabZech2019,Kutyniok2022,thdeeponet,ryck2022generic}.
+Pertinent numerical experiments may be found in \citep{de2022cost}.
+Relevant analysis of linear problems from this point of view has been given in \citep{boulle2022learning,de2021convergence}.
+The required complexity of neural network-based methods for specific PDE operators of interest are studied from a approximation theoretic point of view, in e.g. \citep{thfno,SchwabZech2019,Kutyniok2022,thdeeponet,ryck2022generic}.
 A focus of these papers is on beating the \emph{``curse of dimensionality''}.
-Since the input and output spaces are infinite-dimensional in these problems, clarification may be needed as to the meaning of beating the curse of dimensionality: it is interpreted as identifying conditions under which the required size (number of tunable parameters) of the operator approximation grows only algebraically with the inverse of the desired error.
-The present work will provide further clarification and motivation for the use of this term in the context of operator learning.